Eximee Case Management

 * Receives a view of their cases and tasks within the shared partner channel.

-* Handles selected stages of the process, e.g. verification of customer documents.
+* Handles selected stages of the process, e.g., customer document verification.

 ## Common features and deployment parameters